eProsima/Fast-DDS-docs/docs/dynamictypes.rst

 Bitset
 ^^^^^^

-Bitset types are similar to `structure` types but its members are only `bitfields`, which are stored optimally.
+Bitset types are similar to `structure` types but their members are only `bitfields`, which are stored optimally.
 In the static version of bitsets, each bit uses just one bit in memory (with platform limitations) without alignment considerations.
 A bitfield can be anonymous (cannot be addressed) to skip unused bits within a bitset.
 Each bitfield in a bitset can be modified through their minimal needed primitive representation.